-DIT is in the process of transitioning from Skype for Business to Microsoft Teams (Teams).
-As a direct response to the COVID-19 pandemic, the vast majority of the Fairfax County workforce was transitioned nearly instantaneously to a remote workforce.
-As such, the PBX functionality is being added to the Teams platform.
-This added functionality will provide the opportunity to remove a significant amount of legacy telephone equipment from the desks of County personnel.
-This reduction of equipment will also reduce the overall cost of ownership and direct support for those devices.
-Teams provides the necessary flexibility and functionality to support a geographically decentralized workforce through the use of a secure messaging platform, video conferencing, and collaboration solution.
+DIT has completely transitioned from Skype for Business to Microsoft Teams (Teams).
+As a direct response to the COVID-19 pandemic, most of the Fairfax County workforce was transitioned nearly instantaneously to a remote workforce.
+As such, the PBX functionality has been added to the Teams platform.
+To date, over 4,300 employees have been transitioned to Teams as their primary telephony solution that provides the necessary flexibility and functionality to support a geographically decentralized workforce by a secure messaging platform, video conferencing, and collaboration solution.
+Continued transition of employees and agencies is still underway, and the full transition of the targeted agencies is expected to be completed in FY 2023.